ffd8/p5.glitch/README.md

 ## Contributing
-Found a bug, missing feature, wanna chat?
-Have you created a project with p5.glitch, please let me know!
+Found a bug, missing feature, and/or created a project with p5.glitch, let me know!
 [Create an issue](https://github.com/ffd8/p5.glitch/issues) on GitHub.

 ## In the Wild